softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ## Adding the Template Chess Project

 1. Unzip the [starter-code/chess.zip](starter-code/chess.zip) file to the directory where you cloned the Chess GitHub Repository.
+You should run this command from inside of your your personal projects directory.

    ```sh
    unzip <class-repo-dir>/chess/0-chess-moves/starter-code/chess.zip